Owen-Choh/SC4052-Cloud-Computing-Assignment-2/README.md

 # SC4052-Cloud-Computing-Assignment-2

-This repository contains a React-based SaaS application for searching and editing code on GitHub, enhanced with AI-powered documentation and comment generation.
+This repository contains a React-based SaaS application developed as part of NTU SC4052 Cloud Computing for searching and editing code on GitHub, enhanced with AI-powered documentation and comment generation.
+As a demonstration, this README was generated using the application, with light editing and customization to suit this project.

 ## Description